-How Mark Zuckerberg and Facebook Have Monetized Fraud
+How Mark Zuckerberg and Facebook Monetized Fraud

-The Facebook CEO says it’s not his role to become an ‘arbiter of truth.’
-Well, his enterprise is now a peddler of lies.
-What’s he going to do about it?

-Facebook CEO Mark Zuckerberg has become rich accommodating America’s growing poverty of civility.
+Facebook CEO Mark Zuckerberg got rich by accommodating America’s growing poverty of civility.
 Plainly put, he has monetized misinformation and fraud.

 After a devastating oil spill, the responsible company doesn’t donate billions of dollars to public schools or immigration reform.
 It cleans up the toxins.
 Zuckerberg fails to realize his company has facilitated a societal crisis.
 While his personal philanthropy is admirable, no unrelated charitable ventures will change this stark reality.